 I had never heard of stinging nettles before moving to Ireland.
-Then one day, just a few months after we arrived, Max grabbed onto a leaf and immediately started screaming, with blisters forming on his little toddler fingers.
+Then one day, just a few months after we arrived, Max grabbed onto a leaf and immediately started screaming.
+When I looked at his hand, he had blisters forming on his little toddler fingers.

-Luckily the Irish are really friendly, so I already had a few numbers on my mobile.
+Luckily the Irish are really friendly, so I already had a few numbers on my mobile phone.
 I called around and was introduced to stinging nettle along with an instant cure: rub dock leaf on the affected area.
 It worked right away and my friendship with the mom on the other end of the phone was solidified.

 Harvesting stinging nettle

 I’ll admit that it took a bit of work to go from a fear of stinging nettle to actually harvesting it to eat.
-That was mostly brought about by two things:
+That mainly was brought about by two things:

 - Joining Transition Towns, which had a focus on local foraging.